Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. The Script

-Let’s start with the easiest part, the restartintune.exe.
-It is just a simple PowerShell script with 2 commands in it and converted to an EXE.
-I converted it to an EXE because I am blocking PowerShell and the command line.
-It’s obvious your standard users don’t need PowerShell access.
+Let’s start with the easiest part: restartintune.exe.
+It is just a simple PowerShell script with 2 commands in it, converted to an EXE.
+I converted it to an EXE because I block PowerShell and the command line.
+Your standard users don’t need PowerShell access, Right?

-I also placed it in the Program files folder, to be sure Applocker isn’t going to “kill” it.
-I am placing it in the Applocker folder because, in a normal Applocker setup, the Program Files folders are excluded from the block!
-If you want to read about how to deploy Applocker to Intune, read my blog below.
+I also placed it in the Program files folder to ensure Applocker won’t “kill” it.
+In a normal Applocker setup, the Program Files folders are excluded from the block!
+If you want to learn how to deploy Applocker to Intune, read my blog below.

 Now we know what the very simple script would look like that I converted to an exe (restartintun.exe), here it is.
 Of course, when you want to do the same with the Printer Spooler.. don’t forget to change it.